 Hebron Falls (Boone Fork Falls)

-The trailhead for Boone Fork Trail is located at Julian Price Park Picnic Area, at MP296.4 on the Blue Ridge Parkway in North Carolina.
+The trailhead for Boone Fork Trail is at Julian Price Park Picnic Area, at MP296.4 on the Blue Ridge Parkway in North Carolina.
 Boone Fork Trail is a 5-mile long and strenuous loop trail that provides access to Hebron Falls, also commonly called Boone Fork Falls.

-You do not have to hike the whole loop just to see Hebron Falls.
+You do not have to hike the complete loop just to see Hebron Falls.
 Instead, you can hike out and back, for a distance of about 3.5 miles for both a shorter and easier hike (moderate in difficulty).
 To take this route, go right on the loop from the trailhead.

 Glen Burney Trail to Cascades Falls, Glen Burney Falls and, Glen Marie Falls